 You can get a free E. coli case review by filling out our online consultation form or by calling us at 1-888-377-8900 (toll-free).
 Attorneys Fred Pritzker, Brendan Flaherty and Ryan Osterholm are our lead lawyers for these cases.

-Contact our E. coli Lawyers about a Restaurant Lawsuit
+Our E. coli Lawyers Can Help Your Family Win a Restaurant Lawsuit

 Below are some examples of cases where you and/or your child would have the right to file an E. coli lawsuit seeking compensation from a restaurant (and possibly others):